 (2) Post-transition portion of SP or LSP (cannot be offset by ERMC)

 HK$18,000 x 2/3 x 3 years = HK$36,000

 (assuming the employee has been given only one wage increase, which takes effect on the transition date and ERMC have no profit or loss)

-The abolition of the MPF offsetting arrangement will also be applicable to occupational retirement schemes under the Occupational Retirement Schemes Ordinance (Cap.
-426), the two school provident funds under the Grant Schools Provident Fund Rules (Cap.
+The abolition of the MPF offsetting arrangement will also be applicable to occupational retirement schemes under the Mandatory Provident Fund Schemes Ordinance (Cap.
+485), the two school provident funds under the Grant Schools Provident Fund Rules (Cap.
 279C) and Subsidized Schools Provident Fund Rules (Cap.
 279D) and overseas occupational retirement schemes joined by employees from outside Hong Kong which are exempted from the MPF System.
-However, it will not be applicable to employees who are currently not covered by the MPF System or other statutory retirement schemes.
-Their SP or LSP, if applicable, will continue to be calculated on the basis of the last monthly wages before the termination of employment.
+However, it will not be applicable to employees who are currently not covered by the MPF System or other statutory retirement schemes (this includes foreign and local domestic helpers, and employees aged less than 18 years or more than 65 years).
+Their SP or LSP will continue to be calculated based on the last monthly wages before the termination of employment.

 What does it mean to employers?